Buying kratom for the first time?

 Step 1: Understanding what Kratom is.

 Did you know that kratom, also known as mitragyna speciosa, is just a leaf?
 Well, no, it's not really JUST a leaf.
 It does have a lot of very interesting properties.
 Historically, kratom has been used for a variety of ailments.
 In Southeast Asia, folks would pluck the leaves from the trees and chew them to gain energy for their work in the fields.
 Traditionally, they would also harvest the leaves, dry them, crush them, and convert this into a tea which they would drink with copious amounts of honey.

 As of 2016, The American Kratom Association reported that "Between 11 and 16 million Americans safely consume kratom products as a preference to conventional medicines because of its low rate for adverse events and its relative safety" (American Kratom Association, 2016).
-Some people use kratom instead of conventional medicines to stimulate the mind and cultivate focus, alleviate pain or mental difficulties, or boost the mood and provide ease of mind.
+Some people use kratom instead of conventional medicines to stimulate the mind and cultivate focus, help with physical discomfort, stimulation, or boost the mood and provide ease of mind.